run2780/AWS-Projects/AWS Networking/VPC Traffic Flow and Security/Readme.md

 ### Recap

-* Client/User: A user enters the URL of your website into their web browser and hits enter.<br>
+* Client/User: A user enters the URL of your website into their web browser and hits enter.

-* Internet Gateway: The request is sent from the user's browser through the internet and reaches your internet gateway, MyWork IG.<br>
+* Internet Gateway: The request is sent from the user's browser through the internet and reaches your internet gateway, MyWork IG.

 * VPC: The internet gateway forwards the user's request to the VPC it's attached to, MyWork VPC.